 There are many reasons for tooth discolouration and even healthy children can experience this.
-Most stains are on the tooth surface and are caused by the build-up of plaque, usually from lack of good brushing or mouth breathing.
+Most stains are on the tooth surface and are caused by the build-up of bacteria, usually from lack of good brushing or mouth breathing.
 Try adult toothpaste or a mixture of baking soda and water.
 If this doesn’t work, your dentist should be able to remove the stain if it is on the tooth surface.

-Back teeth (molars) may also be affected.
+Back teeth may also be affected.
 By asking questions about your child’s health history and looking at the teeth, we may be able to identify the cause and suggest options to improve their appearance.

 The genetics of the parents determine the jaw growth and tooth size of children.
 Tooth decay of the baby teeth, premature loss of baby teeth from tooth decay and crowding are major causes of malocclusion.
 Premature loss of baby teeth due to lack of jaw space from erupting adult teeth also causes malocclusion.

 Yes, although crowding is common, we need to consider your child’s future oral health.
 A child with crowded teeth and jaw problems will not necessarily have more problems as they become an adult.
 However, adults with crowded teeth have more problems than adults with good jaw and tooth alignment.